MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 * `libiomp5md.dll`
 * `mkl_cntk_p.dll`

-If you use the C#/.NET Managed Library, beside the dlls mentioned above, you need to additionally include the following DLLs:
+If you use the C#/.NET Managed Library, beside the DLLs mentioned above, you need to additionally include the following DLLs:
 * `Cntk.Core.Managed-<VERSION>.dll`
 * `Cntk.Core.CSBinding-<VERSION>.dll`